onqtam/headjack/src/organizing_information.md

 # Problems with language
 ██████████████████████████████████████████████████████████████████████████████

 Steve Bannon's infamous quote [`"to flood the zone with $#it"`](https://edition.cnn.com/2021/11/16/media/steve-bannon-reliable-sources/index.html) perhaps best describes today's information landscape.
 We are drowning in language, which is unbelievably complex and contains a lot of implied & assumed meaning.
 Almost nothing is properly interlinked and there's a crisis of fragmentation, duplication & lack of provenance.
-Data is hard to process & aggregate unambiguously and we have reached the [spamgularity](https://twitter.com/DanielleFong/status/1622315719298883584) with the recent advancements in LLMs:
+Data is hard to process, aggregate & classify unambiguously and we have reached the [spamgularity](https://twitter.com/DanielleFong/status/1622315719298883584) with the recent advancements in LLMs:

 > "Speech as proof of work is dead." - [Gordon Brander](https://twitter.com/gordonbrander/status/1622999277411741698)

-When all you have is language, it becomes the hammer and every problem is a nail.
+The one-size-fits-all model: when all you have is language, it becomes the hammer and every problem is a nail.
 Furthermore:

 > "Because we retain more of our information now than at any previous point in human history, it takes much more effort to delete or remove unwanted information than to accumulate it.
 This is the ultimate entropy cost of generating additional information" - [Wikipedia page about James Gleick's book "The Information: A History, a Theory, a Flood"](https://en.wikipedia.org/wiki/The_Information:_A_History,_a_Theory,_a_Flood#:~:text=because%20we%20retain%20more%20of%20our%20information%20now%20than%20at%20any%20previous%20point%20in%20human%20history%2C%20it%20takes%20much%20more%20effort%20to%20delete%20or%20remove%20unwanted%20information%20than%20to%20accumulate%20it.%20This%20is%20the%20ultimate%20entropy%20cost%20of%20generating%20additional%20information)